nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 3a1. tuteez shows an error message.

       Use case resumes at step 2.
 - 3b.
 The given name does not exist
-  - 3b1 AddressBook shows an error message.
+  - 3b1 tuteez shows an error message.
   - 3b2.
 Use case resumes from step 2

 **Use case: UC4 - Add a lesson to a student**